xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 ![filters-fontend.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/filters-fontend.png)

 Registered customers can save their vehicles in their account profile using the **'Remember my vehicle'** checkbox.
-Next time they come to your store, they will see the parts for their vehicles right away without the need to use any filters.
+Next time they come to your store they will see the parts for their vehicles right away without the need to use any filters.

 {% toc %}